evilsocket/arc/README.md

 You can export stores and their encrypted records to a JSON file:

-    # exports store with id 1 to ~/vault_store_1.json
+    ./vaultd -config config.json -output ~/backup.json -export

+Or export only one store by its numeric id:

     ./vaultd -config config.json -output ~/vault_store_1.json -export -store 1

-Or

-    # exports all stores to ~/backup.json
-    ./vaultd -config config.json -output ~/backup.json -export

 Such export files can be later imported with: